The Importance Of Email Design: Best Practices, Tips, and Tools

 etc.

-Just remember to test one feature at a time, otherwise, you won’t be able to tell whether the increase in conversions is because of the blueness of the CTA or the clever way you placed the content.
+Just remember to test one feature at a time.
+Otherwise, you won’t be able to tell whether the increase in conversions is due to the blueness of the CTA or the clever way you placed the content.

-There are 2 main ways to design an email, each with its checklist of benefits and drawbacks.
+There are two main ways to design an email, each with its checklist of benefits and drawbacks.

 The easiest way to create an email is to use a drag-and-drop block editor that every major ESP has.
 There, you can choose a ready-made template or assemble a message from blocks from scratch.